 Hale Center is a very small city located in the state of Texas.
 With a population of 1,997 people and just one neighborhood, Hale Center is the 636th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hale Center is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Hale Center is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hale Center is a city of transportation and shipping workers, managers, and service providers.
 There are especially a lot of people living in Hale Center who work in management occupations (15.58%), maintenance occupations (8.81%), and food service (8.54%).

 As is often the case in a small city, Hale Center doesn't have a public transportation system that people use for their commute.